phoenix377/blitz-multi-select/README.md

 # Blitz Frontend Takehome Assessment

+> Download the repo as a zip file, make your changes, then submit the test as a zip file.
+> Don't open PRs, Don't Fork the test.

 This is an exercise that will give you a glimpse of the typical front-end challenges that we tackle at Blitz!

 You will be recreating a multiselect dropdown component, packed with several features which will be explained in detail in the acceptance criteria.